-The peripheral nervous system (PNS) includes the autonomic nervous system that regulates and controls functions of internal organs (heart, lungs, stomach intestine...), and glands.
+The peripheral nervous system (PNS) includes the autonomic nervous system (involuntary or semi voluntary) that regulates and controls functions of internal organs (heart, lungs, stomach intestine...), and glands.
 Most of the time people are unaware of the autonomous nervous system as it works involuntary with reflexive actions (move food through the digestive system, regulate the heart beat, dilate blood vessels, pupils of the eyes, breathing rate ...)

 Subcategories of the PNS autonomous nervous system are the

 - Sympathetic nervous system mobilizes the body resources as a fight or flight response that includes dilating pupils for better vision, reducing saliva to save energy for emergency use, increase heart rate, dilate blood vessels for greater blood flow, relax the airways for greater air flow, reduce digestion to increase energy use elsewhere, release glucose for energy, secrete epinephrine and norepinephrine for greater awareness, relax the bladder, and increase blood flow to sex organs.